 Please refer to the ACO REACH Model RFA (PDF) for additional details.

-The application period for Performance Year 2023 and the optional Implementation Period (running August 1, 2022 through December 31, 2023) is March 7, 2022 to April 22, 2022.
+The application period for Performance Year 2023 closed and information on the selection process, including lists of organizations that have been provisionally accepted to participate in the Model starting January 1, 2023 and the subset participating in the optional Implementation Period (August 1, 2022 through December 31, 2022), is included on this webpage.
 Organizations currently participating in the GPDC Model will be permitted to continue participating in the ACO REACH Model, provided they maintain a strong compliance record and agree to meet the requirements of the ACO REACH Model by January 1, 2023.